 Eleven local men gave their lives in World War 2.
 Less information is available for these men, as Service Records are accessible only to surviving family members.
-No Census details have been made available after 1911.
+The 1921 Census has recently (2023) been made available, but is currently too expensive to access comprehensively.
 However, some details of their service can be accessed via the ‘ World War 2 ‘ link on the Menu above.

 - GB Historical GIS / University of Portsmouth, Ruskington UD through time.
 Population Statistics : Males & Females, A Vision of Britain through Time.